noamross/openquals/Dissertation Proposal.md

 case it can accellerate spread.
 Fat-tailed dispersal kernels, such as those that arise through a mixture of splash- and human-mediated transport, accellerate spread as well.

+## Optimal Control of Forest Disease

+15 years into the SOD epidemic, effective contol techniques remain elusive.
+Chemical controls can prevent infection but are cost-prohibitive for all but small numbers of high-value ornamental trees.
+While intense monitoring and eradication efforts are underway at the edge of the disease distribution in Oregon, it will invade large areas of Northern California and Oregon in the coming decades [@Meentemeyer2011].
+Managing forests in the face of the disease will require trade-offs between the forest composition that maximize ecosystem service delivery and composition resilient to the disease.

+Most optimal control research on forest disease and pest management has focused on detection, eradication, and slowing of the spread of disease.  @Sharov1998 examined optimal control where a manager could control the rate of spread of the invasion front, with costs  proportional to the length of the invasion front decreasing in the population.
+Damages were proportional to the area invaded $\times$ time.  @Sharov1998 found that control strategies had two distinct local maxima, corresponding to eradication and slow-the-spread strategies, and the preferred strategy depended on how large an area was already invaded.  @Carrasco2010 extend this approach to spread with stratified dispersal, and examine the robustness of results to large parameter uncertainy.  @Blackwood2012

+@Rowthorn2009 uses an SIS model to examine the best strategies for treating metapopulations, with the goal of minimizing the integral of infected individuals under a budget constraint.
+They conclude that treating the less-infected populations results in a better result, and that only funds leftover should be applied to the more infected population.
+In this study, the budget applied to each period.

+@Forster2007 find that  a mean-field approximation is an adequate approximation of a lattice model when the site is the infected unit.
+In both long- and short-term cases, a "bang-bang" approach of maximum treatment, then falling to a lower lever for a second period, applied.

+Optimal *detection* of disease has been a common area of investigation.
+Several studies seek to optimize the detection regime, assuming that pre-detection damages, and post-detection treatment increase with time to detection.  @Mehta2007 find that damage costs, uncertainty in both species and detection parameters increase optimal search effort.
+Generally, in these models, the most critical parameter is that of detectability, or search efficacy.

+Several models reconcile the costs of detection with control.
+Both @Haight2010 @Horie2013 examine the role of uncertainty in this relationship, the latter in an explicit spatial context.  @Hgiht finds that treatment and monitoring are opposite strategies - it's never optimal to do both when uncertainty is large.  @Horie2013, examining the case of Oak Wilt in Minnesota, find that surveying and treating sites with high proportions, and therefore easy to detect, diseased individuals, is the best strategy for limiting new infections.

+@Homas2011 examines a case where new cases will eventually be overtaken by a disease front (very similar to the edge of SOD), and finds that monitoring effort optimal the further away the new site from disease, and that eradication has greater value further away.

+All the above optimization models use "pathogen-centric" [@Cobb2013] utility functions - minimizing infected hosts or invaded area.
+When goals are minimization or eradication of disease, these make sense.
+However, they are of less use in areas where disease is endemic already.
+In such cases, "host-centric" goals, based on the ecosystem services provided by host species, make more sense.

+Host-centric goals can add complexity to the model, as they require explict modeling of pathogen effects on host and feedbacks.
+There are fewer such studies.

+@Fenichel2010 use an $SI$ model where the goal is not merely disease control, but the maximization of the benefits of harvest of a wild population.
+They model a wildlife disease that reduces the value of harvest, and also imposes a cost through transmission to livestock populations.
+Rather than minimize the disease, they define the objective as minimizing costs, including control costs, when the disease is endemic.  @Fenichel2010 argue that optimal control techniques are superior to $R_0$-based management approaches, because $R_0$ is a static condition of a disease-free population, and the transient dynamics of an invaded population are different.
+They find that eradication of the disease is not optimal if the disease-free population has $R_0 < 1$, as the loss of harvest revenues would be too great.

+@Gaff2007 looks at optimal management of a plant disease, this time in an agricultural context.
+Using an integrodifference SI model, she examines disease spreading through spatially connected fields, where the control method is to harvest plants early that would otherwise become worthless if infected.
+As in other cases, they find a binary control strategy optimal, harvesting all plants in infected and a surrounding buffer zone early in the season, in order to obtain maximum harvest of the remaining sites at the end of the season.

+@Sims2010 examines optimal control of mountain pine beetles.
+As in the previous cases, the only method of control is reduction of the host (lodgepole pine) population.  @Sims explicitly include timber harvest, dead tree salvage, and forest ecosystem services in their utility function.
+In this and subsequent (@Sims2011; @Aadland2012) papers, the model is used to compare the differences in control by local managers to centralized management.

+@Mbah2010 examined SOD in a system with bay laurel and coast live oak, which is a dead-end host, and the trade-off between detection and eradication costs.  @Mbah only removed infected (and detected) trees.
+Under a budget constraint, they found it was optimal to remove all detected infected trees as soon as detected.
+Under a constact detection effort regime, they

+ eradication policy or a policy following @Sharov1998 follows detection.
+ - Optimal detection and eradication
+ - Optimal control of spread
+ - Detection/control trade-offs
+ - The above are pathogen-centric
+    - Host-centric models model dynamics of coupled systems
+    - Optimize for services, rather than eradication
+  -

 Study Approach
 ==============